aaguwaiz/Mini-Project-G3/README.md

 Conclusion
 The SVR model outperformed Linear Regression, making it the selected model for this project due to its higher accuracy and lower prediction error.
-Conclusion
-The SVR model outperformed Linear Regression, making it the selected model for this project due to its higher accuracy and lower prediction error.